Rosie the Riveters honored for service in WWII

 The symbol has endured.

-"Rosie has come to stand for an image of empowerment," says Kimberly Guise, senior curator at the National World War Two Museum.
+"Rosie has come to stand for an image of empowerment," says Kimberly Guise, senior curator at the National World War II Museum.
 "A symbol of strength and can-do spirit."

 Guise says after the war, women were generally forced out of the workforce when service members returned home.
 But what they did changed the labor landscape.